cbourke/ComputerScienceI/honors/hacks/hack11.0/readme.md

 $$r = \frac{d}{180} \pi$$

-More details have been provided in a starter file, `Airport.java`{.text}.
+More details have been provided in a starter file, `Airport.java`.
 You will need to design your class and implement all of the specified methods.

-# Instructions {#instructions .unnumbered}
+# Instructions

 -   In addition, you must create a main test driver program that demonstrates at least 3 cases per non-trivial function.
-Name this file `AirportTester.java`{.text} and hand it in.
+Name this file `AirportTester.java` and hand it in.

--   You are encouraged to collaborate any number of students before, during, and after your scheduled hack session.

 -   You may (in fact are encouraged) to define any additional "helper" methods that may help you.

--   Include the name(s) of everyone who worked together on this activity in your source file's header.

--   Turn in all of your files via webhandin, making sure that it runs and executes correctly in the webgrader.
-Each individual student will need to hand in their own copy and will receive their own individual grade.
+-   Turn in all of your files via webhandin, making sure that it runs and executes correctly in the grader.